Social Democratic Party of India

-The Social Democratic Party of India, popularly known as SDPI, is an Indian political party which was founded on 21 June 2009 in New Delhi.
-The party is considered the political wing of the banned Islamic organization Popular Front of India (PFI).
-It was registered with the Election Commission of India on 13 April 2010.
-M. K. Faizy is the party's national president.
+Social Democratic Party of India, popularly known as SDPI, is an Indian political party founded on 21 June 2009 in New Delhi.

+History

+The organization was founded by Erappungal Abubacker from Kerala, who was arrested on charges of being the founder of the banned group Popular Front of India (PFI).
+He is alleged to be the mastermind behind PFI's plan to establish an Islamic nation in India by 2047 by overthrowing the Indian Constitution.
+Abubacker was among the first PFI leaders arrested by the NIA during their initial nationwide crackdown on the group.
+The Social Democratic Party of India (SDPI) was formed as the political wing of PFI.

 Activities

-The 2016 Jisha murder case spawned agitation throughout Kerala for speedier justice.
-The SDPI stopped Kerala Chief Minister Oommen Chandy, who had come to Perumbavur to meet with relatives of the slain woman.
-After his visit, Chandy said that the investigations were being conducted efficiently.

-Education for the poor

-In line with the Right to Education Act, the SDPI sought to reserve 25 percent of private-school seats in Tamil Nadu's Tirunelveli district for the 2015 academic year.
-Its petition to the district collector also asked for transparency in school admissions and fees.

-Protests against government and police
+Protests against the Indian government and police

 The SDPI held protests across India against the Citizenship Amendment Act (CAA), and burned copies of the bill.
 In Coimbatore, Tamil Nadu, members of SDPI hoisted national flags at their homes and shops.
 Kerala CM Pinarayi Vijayan accused the party of using the CAA protests to create division.

 The SDPI supported protesting farmers in Delhi, and conducted statewide protests in Tamil Nadu, Karnataka, and Kerala.
-On 26 January 26 2021 in Coimbatore, Tamil Nadu, party members carried a coffin made from banana leaves, bamboo trees, and vegetables to demonstrate that the farm laws do not safeguard the farmers' interests.
+On 26 January 26, 2021 in Coimbatore, Tamil Nadu, party members carried a coffin made from banana leaves, bamboo trees, and vegetables to demonstrate that the farm laws do not safeguard the farmers' interests.
 In Karnataka, SDPI members and others rallied in Belthangady to support the farmers' protest.

 In April 2015, the party protested a fatal police encounter with 20 workers from Tamil Nadu who were working in the state of Andhra Pradesh.
 The SDPI accused AP police of cloaking their attack as self-defence and demanded that the government lodge a criminal case against the police officers responsible for the killings.